Antidesma venosum

 Antidesma venosum, commonly known as the tassel-berry, is a species of small dioecious tree in the family Phyllanthaceae.
 It is native to Africa, China and Indochina.

 Numerous small, sessile flowers are produced on drooping catkin-like spikes, which are about 10 cm long.
 The flowers produce an unpleasant smell, and the tree is in fruit for more than a month during late summer.
 Each small, oval-shaped fruit measures about 8 x 4 mm in size.
 They are initially fleshy green, and change to bright red and eventually purplish black as they ripen.
-The fruit are utilized by many species of animal and bird.
+The fruit are utilized by many species of animals.